javasks/elasticsearch/README.md

 {   "name":" LFS School", "description":"ICSE Afiliation", "street":"Vijay Chowk"}

 ===============================
-Now we have to searc the text "STATE" in multiple index (test and schools)
+Now we have to search the text "STATE" in multiple index (test and schools)

 POST: http://localhost:9200/school*,test/_search